 For an operator to assume any role other than Public User, the operator must be identified and authenticated.
 The following conditions must hold in order to assume one of the authenticated roles:

-- No operator can assume the Crypto Officer or Security Officer role before identification and authentication; and - No identity can assume either the Crypto Officer or Crypto User plus the Security Officer role.
+- No operator can assume the Crypto Officer or Security Officer role before identification and authentication: - No identity can assume the Crypto Officer plus the Security Officer role.

 3.3.3.
 Account Data